-Zelson believes it is critical that before going to investors, young entrepreneurs know everything there is about their product and the industry.
+Zelson believes it is critical for young entrepreneurs to know everything there is to know about their product and the industry before going to investors.

-It is necessary to put a team together that has strengths in areas that the entrepreneur may not.
+It is necessary to assemble a team that has strengths in areas where you may struggle.
 Zelson said the success of a company hinges on the abilities and professionalism of the team as a whole.

 "At the end of the day, you are only as good as the people you work with.
 If you create a weak team, then you will have a weak product, but if you have a great team, then your potential is unlimited."

 Beyond these fundamentals, here are some additional tips for young entrepreneurs.